 Your guide is Raymond McIntosh, Lance Corporal in the Atholl Highlanders - the Duke of Atholl’s unique private army.
-He has had the privilege of being part of the Guard of Honour for the Queen at the Braemar Highland Games and was recently presented to her Majesty while representing the Highlanders at Windsor Castle for the Queen’s 90th Birthday celebrations.
-He was also part of the Regiment that opened the Edinburgh Military Tattoo last year.
+He has had the privilege of being part of the Guard of Honour for the Queen at the Braemar Highland Games and was presented to her Majesty while representing the Highlanders at Windsor Castle for the Queen’s 90th Birthday celebrations.
+He also had the honour of being part of the Regiment when they opened the Edinburgh Military Tattoo.

-He has a vast knowledge and understanding of the area, its people and the unique culture of Perthshire.
-Raymond can take you on historical, cultural and scenic tours where you will gain an insight into how it feels to live in rural Perthshire in the past and the present among the stunning tree lined mountains, straths and glens.
+He has a vast knowledge and understanding of the area, its people and the unique culture of the Highlands.
+Raymond can take you on historical, cultural and scenic tours where you will gain an insight into how it feels to live in the Highlands in the past and the present among the stunning tree lined mountains, straths and glens.